Undulated tinamou: Subspecies

-The exact distribution limits of some of the subspecies, though, are unclear.
-Notably, the population between the Madeira and Purús Rivers (between generally reported range of C. u. adspersus and C. u. yapura) and the population between the Tapajós and Araguaia Rivers (between generally reported range of C. u. adspersus and C. u. vermiculatus) appear not to have been assigned to subspecies.
+The exact distribution limits of certain subspecies, however, are unclear; notably, the population between the Madeira and Purus Rivers (between the generally-reported range of C. u. adspersus and C. u. yapura) and the population between the Tapajós and Araguaia Rivers (between the generally-reported range of C. u. adspersus and C. u. vermiculatus) appear not to have been assigned to subspecies.

 Description

 The undulated tinamou is about 28–30 cm in length, and weighs around 300 g.
 Depending on subspecies, it is overall brownish tinged grey to various extents, and has a strong, black, barred to faint vermiculated pattern on the back and neck (for example, while C. u. undulatus is relatively rich brown and strongly barred, C. u. yapura is darker, more grey-tinged, and only has faint vermiculations).
 It has a whitish throat, and the remainders of its underparts are olive-grey to buff with dark vermiculation on its lower flanks and vent.
 Its bill is black above and grey below.
 The legs and feet are grey, dull yellow, or greenish.